Paul Stojanovich: Career

-After serving as a field producer for the reality show COPS in 1989 and then producing and creating the ABC series American Detective, Stojanovich executive produced a series of crime reality shows, including World's Scariest Police Chases and Ultimate Police Challenge.
-His legacy as an innovative creator and producer still commands respect in the entertainment business.
+After serving as a field producer for the reality show COPS in 1989 and then producing and creating the ABC series American Detective, Stojanovich served as executive producer on a series of crime reality shows, including World's Scariest Police Chases and Ultimate Police Challenge.

 The Beaverton, Oregon Police Department made Stojanovich an Honorary Special Reserve Officer.

 Death

-Stojanovich died on March 15, 2003, after accidentally falling off a cliff on the Oregon coast while posing for a photograph his fiancée, Kim Crowell, was taking.
+Stojanovich died on March 15, 2003, after accidentally falling off a cliff on the Oregon coast while posing for a photograph for his fiancée, Kim Crowell.
 He slipped on a wet tree root and fell 300 ft to the rocks and ocean below.